Estimated length: 180 miles

 Xcel Energy and American Transmission Company (ATC) filed an application for the project with the PSCW in October 2013.
 The application was approved in April, 2015.

 PSC Docket ID: 137-CE-160: Go to the Public Service Commission of Wisconsin (PSC) website to learn more about the transmission filings.

-Project construction began in 2016, starting at the southern end of the project (Cardinal Substation, Dane County, WI) and will continue to Briggs Road Substation in La Crosse County by the end of 2018.
+Project construction began in 2016, starting at the southern end of the project in Dane County, WI and continued to Briggs Road Substation in La Crosse County.
 American Transmission Co. and Xcel Energy jointly developed the Badger Coulee Transmission Line Project.